 Year 6 music leaders apply for their positions and are responsible for coordinating sound and technology requirements at fortnightly assemblies.
 Students across all year groups are encouraged to contribute ideas, talents and suggestions for ways to make Pearsall’s music program as engaging and inclusive as possible.
 Students have input to community song selection, assemblies, topics covered in class lessons, lunch clubs and help to host community events such as Leadership Day, Mother’s Day, flash-mobs, talent shows and the tremendously popular Christmas Concert.

-At Pearsall we have an experienced and motivated Physical Education Specialist who provides a comprehensive physical activity program for students in years PP-6.
+At Pearsall we have an experienced and motivated Physical Education Specialist who provides a comprehensive physical activity program for students from Pre-Primary to Year 6.

 Our programs are designed to provide maximum physical activity time within the class period.
 This enables the student to become more skilled, knowledgeable and physically fit.
 They become confident in their abilities and are happy to engage in any activity provided within the class or after school and at the weekend.
 Our goal is to develop a love of movement and an understanding of the health benefits of staying physically active.